Facing the challenge of opportunity in Chicago back in May of 1864 were two young Bostonians, George W. Lyon and Patrick J. Healy.

 Lyon & Healy survived the Great Fire of 1871 merely because they had purchased enough insurance to rebuild themselves (they had suffered another devastating fire just the year before).

 While re-building they also acquired the piano business of another firm and became the sole representative in the Chicago territory of Steinway & Sons pianos.
-This would become an important relationship for the company for many years – in fact, Charles H. Steinway was an honorary pallbearer at Mr.Healy’s funeral in 1905 and Henry Z. Steinway presented Lyon & Healy will a painting for its Centennial in 1964.
+This would become an important relationship for the company for many years – in fact, Charles H. Steinway was an honorary pallbearer at Mr.Healy’s funeral in 1905 and Henry Z. Steinway presented Lyon & Healy with a painting for its Centennial in 1964.

 Once they had rebuilt, Healy developed a new merchandising tool, a “picture book” or illustrated catalog that went against the secret-price and sales-from-samples tradition of that era.